 Multiple Concentrations Within the Department

 Child Development Education ConcentrationPrepares students for work in early childhood settings as teachers and/or administrators.
-This concentration is a collaboration between the Department of Human Development and Family Life Education and the Department of Curriculum and Instruction.
+This concentration is a collaboration between the Department of Human Development and Family Science and the Department of Teacher Education.

 Child Life ConcentrationPrepares students to work in a medical setting to provide emotional support and coping strategies for children and their families facing short- and long-term hospital stays.
 Upon completion, students submit their coursework for review to the Child Life Council and must pass an exam to become certified child life specialists.

 Gerontology ConcentrationPrepares students to provide services and research for those in the later stages of life.
 Special emphasis is placed upon how aging affects the individual as well as the family.